The Ozark Mountain Daredevils: 2000s

 Starting in 2005, Lee and Chowning re-teamed in a new group, Beyond Reach, that formed in Nashville but has since moved its base back to the two men's hometown of Springfield, Missouri.
-In 2006 and 2007 Lee and Chowning began appearing as special guests at some of the Daredevils shows but haven't done so in recent years due to personal differences.
+In 2006 and 2007, Lee and Chowning began appearing as special guests at some of the Daredevils shows, including Revival (Live at the Gillioz), but haven't done so in recent years due to personal differences.
 It appears that they're no longer interested in playing with the Daredevils, nor are the Daredevils interested in having them.

-Concurrently, also in 2005 Steve Cash wrote a science fiction trilogy titled The Meq published by Del Rey Books.
+Concurrently also in 2005, Steve Cash wrote a science fiction trilogy titled The Meq published by Del Rey Books.

 2010s

 A brand new live album by the Daredevils, a two-disc set featuring 21 tracks, including old favorites, rare songs and a couple of new ones, titled Alive & Wild, was made available in October 2011.
-This was taken from shows performed at Wildwood Springs Lodge in Steelville, Missouri in November 2010.
+This was taken from shows performed at Wildwood Springs Lodge in Steelville, Missouri, in November 2010.
 The band line up for these shows included: John Dillon, Steve Cash, Michael "Supe" Granda, Ron Gremp, Dave Painter, Kelly Brown, Bill Jones, Ruell Chappell (who'd returned in 2008, now on percussion and vocals) and Nick Sibley (guitar, mandolin, harmonica, backing vocals), a former bandmate of Chappell's.
-From 2010 to 2019, the band continued to make concert appearances with this nine piece lineup, occasionally joined (from 2012 on) on stage by violinist/cellist/guitarist/singer-songwriter Molly Healey, who became a permanent member in 2014.
+From 2010 to 2019, the band continued to make concert appearances with this nine-piece lineup, occasionally joined (from 2012 on) on stage by violinist/cellist/guitarist/singer-songwriter Molly Healey, who became a permanent member in 2014.

-Former early band member Buddy Brayfield, now Dr. Sam Brayfield, is a family practice, hospice and palliative care physician in Osage Beach, Missouri and plays with a local band Buddy and the Notes.
+Former early band member Buddy Brayfield, now Dr. Sam Brayfield, is a family practice, hospice and palliative care physician in Osage Beach, Missouri, and plays with a local band Buddy and the Notes.
 For the first time since 1980, Brayfield rejoined the group for a reunion concert at Gillioz Theater in September 2010 that included four of the original six members.
 Brayfield indicated that he decided to play in the Missouri concert since his children had never seen him play with the group.

 Bobby "Lloyd" Hicks, the group's 1982 drummer, died on February 19, 2017, after suffering extensive lung damage stemming from double pneumonia, just three weeks shy of his 70th birthday.

-In early 2018, the band announced on their Facebook page the release of a new album, Off The Beaten Path, as a self release.
+In early 2018, the band announced on their Facebook page the release of a new album, Off The Beaten Path, as a self-release.

-On May 17, 2019, the band self released Heaven 20/20, a 7 track EP featuring five new songs, one live song and a re-recording of "If You Want To Get To Heaven."
+On May 17, 2019, the band self-released Heaven 20/20, a 7 track EP featuring five new songs, one live song and a re-recording of "If You Want To Get To Heaven."
 It would be the last album to feature co-founder Steve Cash before his death later that year.

-Steve Cash died on October 13, 2019, at age 73 after an extended illness.
+Steve Cash died on October 13, 2019 at age 73 after an extended illness.